rsksmart/devportal-1.0/rif/multisig/index.md

 ---

-The objective of this project is to provide the RSK community with a safe and simple (from a developer's point of view) solution to create accounts that require multiple signatures to transact their funds.
+The objective of this project is to provide the RSK community with a safe and simple (from a technical POV) solution to create accounts that require multiple signatures to transact their funds.

 ## Abstract